 How to Get Ability to Patch Systems Instantly using SCCM?
 Patch management through SCCM has sharpened very well during the last few years.
-I started working on patching since ‘SMS 2003 + ITMU’ days.
-Previously, we need to perform loads of complex steps to deploy patches during that time period.
+I started working on patching in ‘SMS 2003 + ITMU’ days.
+Previously, we needed to perform loads of complex steps to deploy patches during that time period.

 With SCCM 2012, we can use ADR (Automatic Deployment Rules) Download and Deploy patches.
-There are some challenges in SCCM Patch management and one of them is the installation of patches to the system instantly using the existing SCCM infrastructure.
+There are some challenges in SCCM Patch management, and one of them is installing patches to the system instantly using the existing SCCM infrastructure.

 Also, it would be challenging to keep aggressive frequency for client policy pulling schedule because this may also make bandwidth issues when you’ve thousands of clients from a remote office trying to pull the policies via Management Point at the end WAN connection at another office.

 Adaptiva OneSite Policy Push feature helps to serve requests immediately, without waiting for policy polling.
-Also, it (policy Push) gives a greatly reduced impact on MP performance.
+Also, it (policy Push) has a greatly reduced impact on MP performance.

 With a combination of Predictive Bandwidth Harvesting and policy push technologies, the systems will receive patches significantly faster.

-Client Data Upload Management and Policy Push, we can avoid SCCM client communications impacting other traffic and applications on the WAN, negatively impact the business, and cause repercussions (clamping down) from the networking team.
+Client Data Upload Management and Policy Push: We can avoid SCCM client communications impacting other traffic and applications on the WAN, negatively impacting the business, and causing repercussions (clamping down) from the networking team.
 SCCM client communications with OneSite never impact the WAN because they are load-leveled.

-More in depth details of all these innovative technologies explained here.
+More in-depth details of all these innovative technologies are explained here.